xieyaoyue/tp/docs/DeveloperGuide.md

 1. User starts the application.
 2. The `ReminderCommand` will be instantiated.
 The dates of the current week (starting from Monday) will be saved to a list.
+3. The `reminder` command will first update the current currency symbol.
-3. In the `ReminderCommand#execute(data, ui)`, a check will be done to see if there is any budget being set by the user.
+4. In the `ReminderCommand#execute(data, ui)`, a check will be done to see if there is any budget being set by the user.
     * If no budget is being set, the total expenditure of current week will be tallied up.
     * If there is, `WarnCommand#execute(data, ui)` will be called first before tallying up the expenditure.